-For this course, one weekly unit of attendance = seminar attendance AND timely submission of Online Learning Activity.
+For this course, one weekly unit of attendance = web component attendance AND seminar attendance.

 The School of Social Sciences expects that students will attend and participate actively in 100% of learning and teaching activities (henceforth 'classes', to include lectures, tutorials, seminars, labs, online activities and so on).